 Displaying information containing text data has always been a challenge, but that can be beaten by word clouds – a favorite to visualize textual data for years as its an all-in-one viz.
 A word cloud (or tag cloud) is a visual representation of text data, it contains metadata about a text field like the frequency of a word; the more frequently a word appears in the data, the larger it is going to be displayed in a word cloud.
 They are simple, visually aesthetic, fun to use and communicate results very conveniently to users.

-This awesome viz is available in Google Data Studio and this visualization was created using the newly introduced custom visualization feature in Google Data Studio.
+This awesome viz is available in Looker Studio and this visualization was created using the newly introduced custom visualization feature in Looker Studio.
 More details of it can be found here.

 Using the same feature a word cloud was created of popular sources by sessions using the Google Merchandise Store Data.
 It is built on d3.js getting the top 250 popular sources that can be explored in the word cloud in this report.

 Data Requirement: This graph takes a dimension preferably text which contains text and a metric to measure the frequency of the dimension.

 You can add this word cloud in your own Looker Studio Report and play with it, to do that here is a step-by-step guide:

 - Step #1 – Make a new Blank Looker Studio Report

 - Step #2 – Add your Data Source to it

 - Step #3 – Enable Owners Credentials and the Community Visualization Access